edHelper.com

 By Patti Hutchison

 1 Have you ever driven through Kansas?
 The land is very flat in all directions.
-As you drive westward, suddenly you see the Rocky Mountains rising out of the land.
-As you get closer to Colorado, they grow taller and more beautiful.
-How boring earth would be if it were all flat land!
+As you drive westward and into Colorado, suddenly you see the Rocky Mountains rising out of the land.
+As you continue driving into Colorado, the mountains grow taller and more beautiful.
+How boring Earth would be if it were all flat land!
 Instead, we are lucky to have some interesting topography.

 3 Each type of landscape region has different characteristics.
 One characteristic is elevation.
 This refers to its height above sea level.
 Mountain regions have a high elevation.
 Some regions have elevations that are different from place to place.
 These differences in elevation are called relief.
 If an area has a high relief, there is a big difference in elevation between the highest points and the lowest points.